fancyDevelopment/Fancy.ResourceLinker/doc/features/authentication.md

 To get the ID token into the frontend, the frontend can simply call the `./userinfo` enpoint with a standard http GET request.

-## Authentication at the Backends/Microservices
+## Authentication at the Resource Servers

 The gateway provides different authentication strategies you can use to make authenticated calls to your resource servers.